ELHorta/HW-Accel-APP-VM/zcu104_hw_platform/README.md

 [ZCU104 Platform Files](https://drive.google.com/drive/folders/15MmE8C17n_ZY8ACJh5jjW4K7eWNIAx8c?usp=share_link)

-After copying these files, the xlxn-config snap tool is necessary to load the hardware platform created by the Xilinx Tutorial.
+After copying these files, the xlxn-config snap tool must be used to load the hardware acceleration platform into the ZCU104 board.

 To install this tool, just run: